influxdata/docs-v2/content/v2.0/process-data/manage-tasks/task-run-history.md

 weight: 203
 ---

-Each time an InfluxDB task runs, it creates a "run" record in the task's run history.
+When an InfluxDB task runs, a "run" record is created in the task's history.
-Logs associated with each run provide relevant timestamps, messages, and the final state of the run attempt.
+Logs associated with each run provide relevant log messages, timestamps, and the exit status of the run attempt.

 Use the InfluxDB user interface (UI) or the `influx` command line interface (CLI) to view task run histories and associated logs.

 ## View a task's run history in the InfluxDB UI